Detecting Entanglement by Pure Bosonic Extension: Results

+where $F = \sum_{ij}\vert ij\rangle \langle ji\vert$ is a swap operator.
 Whether a Werner state is entangled can be given by the PPT criterion.
-When we calculate $E_R$ for Werner states, optimization over either a separable set or a PPT set will give the same value. $E_R$ can also be calculated analytically \cite{vollbrecht2001entanglement}, which is given by
+In other words, when we calculate $E_R$ for Werner states, optimization over either a separable set or a PPT set will give the same value. $E_R$ also has analytical form \cite{vollbrecht2001entanglement} as the following